Human Action Recognition in Drone Videos using a Few Aerial Training Examples: Experiments

 \textbf{K-shot learning:} In Figure \ref{fig:Graphfordiffnumofvideos}, we demonstrate the accuracy of the proposed approach when training is done using different numbers of aerial videos on the YouTube-Aerial dataset.
 For the better analysis, we quantitatively compare the proposed approach against training without the disjoint multitask learning framework.
 The experiments are done for all three visual features.
 The classification results for the different number of training videos suggest that the proposed approach is not only useful when training data is less but is also beneficial with the increased training data.

 \textbf{Class-wise accuracy:} Table \ref{table:YouTubeAerial_ResultsAL_classwise} and Table \ref{table:UCFARG_ResultsAL_classwise} show the class-wise accuracy of proposed approach using MFN-3D features \cite{multifiber} for UCF-ARG and YouTube-Aerial datasets.
 For YouTube-Aerial datasets, in five out of eight classes, the proposed approach significantly outperforms the classifier trained only on ground videos.
 A similar trend can be seen in six out of ten classes of the UCF-ARG dataset.
 Furthermore, in both datasets, for the majority of classes, combining GAN-generated and game data either improve the accuracy or keep the best of both.
+The proposed approach works better for the actions which have discriminative motion patterns such as Biking, Swing, Kayaking, Carry, Clap, and Running, etc. However, our approach has limitations for the actions which have strong background scene biases water or mountains in Diving class) or contain less human body part motion (Skateboarding).

 \textbf{Confusion matrices:} Figure \ref{fig:ConfusionMtrix} shows the confusion matrix averaged over all three visual features on the YouTube-Aerial dataset.
 The proposed disjoint multi-task learning framework significantly reduced the confusion between different actions as the classification accuracy increases from 51.3 (Figure\ref{fig:ConfusionMtrix}.a) to 59.4 (Figure\ref{fig:ConfusionMtrix}.b) to 64.5 (Figure\ref{fig:ConfusionMtrix}.c).